Port of Kolkata: Company Rule: 1773–1857

 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its rail connections to Central and Eastern Europe.

-Terminals

 Dock systems

 The Kolkata Port Trust (KoPT) manages two separate dock agglomerations, the Kolkata Dock System (KDS) and the Haldia Dock Complex (HDC).
+These two dock systems are located on the banks of the Hooghly River, giving the port the distinction of being India's only riverine major port.